 Studying at College

-The health and safety of our learners and staff is very important to us and with the continued situation, related to the coronavirus outbreak, there will be an increased emphasis on study outside the classroom during the 2020/21 academic year.
+The health and safety of our learners and staff is still very important to us and so there may continue to be an element of study outside of the classroom during the 2021/22 academic year.
 The proportion of these hours will depend on the individual qualification(s) being undertaken.
-You must do the work set during directed study or it will impact your progress on the course and therefore your achievement.
+You must do the work set during these times or it will impact your progress on the course and therefore your achievement.

 The College will treat all members of the community equally and will not favour any particular individual or group.
 English is our principal language but we will endeavour to provide information relating to this document in other formats and languages.
 If customers require this type of support they should contact the Recruitment & Relations Manager at firstname.lastname@example.org

 Bolton College are committed to ensuring that learners have a right to feel safe wherever they learn, in the classroom or online.
 If you have any personal safety or other worries, for example, feeling bullied; being made to feel uncomfortable or experiencing an inappropriate situation when you are attending college, please speak to the tutor, a member of the Reception Team or contact the College Safeguarding Team on 01204 482180 or via email@example.com